 Beat the breakout!
-11 tips to banish maskne
+8 ways to banish teen maskne

 Over to Kay Adams (left with therapist Sophie), owner of The Retreat Beauty Salon in Barnstaple and therapist for over 19 years.